zhenyiteo/unmc-group-s-codebase/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of instructions on setting up your project locally.
+This is an example of instructions on setting up your project locally and run on localhost.
 To get a local copy up and running follow these simple example steps.
 You can download this repo and unzip into a folder